 Gamarnik has served as a research staff member at the Department of Mathematical Sciences, IBM Research, where he worked on various projects with industrial applications, including disaster recovery, performance in business processes, call centers, and operational resilience.
 Gamarnik is a member of the Institute of Mathematical Statistics, Bernoulli Society, INFORMS, and the American Mathematical Society, and serves on the editorial board of both Operations Research and the Annals of Applied Probability.
 He is the recipient of the 2004 Erlang Prize from the INFORMS Applied Probability Society, as well as two National Science Foundation grants in 2007.

 Gamarnik holds a BA in mathematics from New York University and a PhD in operations research from MIT.

-General Expertise: Applied math; Applied probability; Decision making, decision support; Disaster recovery; Healthcare operations management; Mathematical programming; Operations research; Optimal control; Optimization; Probability, applied; Stochastic modeling
+General Expertise: Applied math; Applied probability; Decision making; Decision support; Disaster recovery; Healthcare operations management; Operations research; Optimal control; Optimization; Stochastic processes

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.

 Tel: (617) 253-6605